vscosta/yap/docs/md/yap.md

 ## Introduction

-This document provides User information on version 6.3.4 of YAP (<em>Yet Another Prolog</em>).
+This document provides User information on version @YAP_FULL_VERSION@ of YAP (<em>Yet Another Prolog</em>).
 The YAP Prolog System is a high-performance Prolog compiler developed at Universidade do Porto.

 The manual is organised as follows: